Français Tirailleur: Background

 The manual is prescriptive, informing white officers how they should best formulate orders for optimal effect.
-The author(s) does make comments that suggest that the material is based on at least some actual experience with West African soldiers.
-There is also references to the structure of the Bambara language.
-This, together with the prescriptive nature of the work, suggests that the anonymous manual is the product of a conscious effort rather than natural utterances.
+The authors comments that suggest that the material is based on at least some actual experience with West African soldiers.
+There are also references to the structure of the Bambara language.
+That, together with the prescriptive nature of the work, suggests that the anonymous manual is the product of a conscious effort rather than natural utterances.